MDSAP (Medical Device Single Audit Program) is one of the (too) few harmonization program among different regulation systems.

 - The World Health Organization (WHO) Prequalification of In Vitro Diagnostics (IVDs) Programme and the European Union (EU) are Official Observers

-Health Canada has announced that as of 1 January 2019, they will terminate their current CMDCAS program and only accept MDSAP certificates.
+Health Canada has, as of 1 January 2019, terminated their current CMDCAS program and only accept MDSAP certificates.

 Following the ISO 13485 version 2016 release, the audit model has been updated and audits can now be conducted according this version of the standard.